pengfei2017/YOLOV2-Tensorflow/README.md

 python image.py
 ```

-## The code is still done yet, but the parser already working
+## The code is still not done yet, but the parser already working